 Where the doctor's contract or placement is for less than 12 months, the leave entitlement is pro rata to the length of the contract or placement.

 A doctor working less than full time will be allocated leave on a pro rata basis.

-Any study leave must be approved by your clinical supervisor and educational supervisor.
 Study leave needs to be directly relevant to your GP training and part of your PDP.

 Trainees should not normally take study leave during a VTS teaching session as these are already educational.
 If there are special circumstances in which a trainee feels study leave may be appropriate during VTS teaching the trainee should approach the PDs in advance to discuss whether this can be approved.

 All trainees in the deanery have an allowance of up to 30 days study leave per year.
 In ST1/2 this will include at least 20 days per year of locally provided educational activity including obligatory training, speciality and VTS teaching programmes.
 This leaves 10 days for discretionary study leave each year so in a six month post a trainee may apply for up to 5 days study leave.